 - Bondage – consensual tying, binding, or restraining of a person for erotic, aesthetic, and/or psychological pleasure.
 Scarves, rope, cuffs, or tape may be used.
 Bondage can range from lightly tying hands together to creating elaborate rope harnesses and suspension.

 - Discipline – consensual activity such as punishment, loss of privileges or being told to do a task in response to a ‘rule’ being broken.

 - Domination and Submission – a consensual set of behaviors, customs and rituals involving the giving by one individual to another individual of control over them in an erotic episode or as a lifestyle.

 - Role play – consensual acting out of predefined roles in scenarios or fantasies such as teacher/student, slave/master, captor/prisoner or animal play.
 Puppy play, where one person takes on the role of a pup or dog, down on all fours, is a popular form of role play.
 Another player takes that of the handler or trainer.
 Puppy play has been described as form of group relaxation where a pup can empty their mind of all cares, forget responsibilities, lower defenses, and bypass small talk forever.
 Puppy play has become increasingly popular in recent years.

 - Sensory limitation or deprivation – typically involves use an object such as a blindfold or hood to limit or restrict vision or one of the other senses.

-- Sensation play – activity involving creating unusual sensations on a person, as with ice cubes, soft fur or cloth, coarse materials, clothes pins, Wartenberg wheel, etc.
+- Skin Sensation – activity involving creating unusual sensations on a person, as with ice cubes, soft fur or cloth, coarse materials, shaving, lightly scratching, use of a Wartenberg wheel, etc.

 - Spanking -refers to the act of striking the buttocks of another person with an open hand or paddle to cause temporary pain (as an aphrodisiac) without producing physical injury.
 Spanking can range from very light to more intense.